For more information:

-Our goal is to provide reasonable accommodations and a supportive, well-resourced environment to students with disabilities in order to promote student success.
-We strive to provide students with disabilities equal access to learning opportunities and services that level the academic playing field but does not provide unfair advantage at the University of Akron Wayne College.
+Our goal is to provide reasonable accommodations, counseling resources and supports, and well-resourced environment to students in order to promote student success.
+We strive to provide students with disabilities equal access to learning opportunities and services that level the academic playing field but does not provide unfair advantage at UA Wayne College.
 Our office is in the Smucker Learning Center, Room B-107.

 This mission goes well beyond the legal requirements, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and supports the University's commitment to create an accessible and welcoming environment for all students.

 - Cognitive disabilities, such as learning disabilities or brain injuries